daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/clientForNewScheme.md

 ## Pre Work

-Make sure you have cloned client submodule, if you have not already
+Make sure you have cloned [DAOstack client repo](https://github.com/daostack/client), if you have not already

-        git submodule update --init

 ## Update Client